-Confirmed Speakers: Mike Matan, VP Industry Engagement, American Express; Souheil Badran, President, Alipay North America
+Confirmed Speakers: Karen Czack, Vice President, Industry Engagement & Regulation, Global Network Business, American Express; Souheil Badran, President, Alipay North America

 A new wave of transformation is already under way as cars and city infrastructures are being connected.
 The impacts on physical and digital infrastructure, automation, data management, lifestyle and new business models are enormous.
 The Open Web Platform offers unprecedented opportunities to serve as the nexus of solutions and services for a whole new multi-industry ecosystem.
 This session provides new perspectives on what to expect and how to develop new value propositions for your business.

 Moderator: Steve Crumb, Executive Director, GENIVI Alliance

 Confirmed Speakers: Tina Quigley, Regional Transportation Commission of Southern Nevada

 By the mid 2020s, the Web will come to us in many new forms, such as virtual and mixed reality and voice interfaces.
 How will that change our expectations and experience - and how do we ensure that experience is a safe and secure one?
 Join 3D Web pioneer Mark Pesce - joined by a panel of experts on VR, user experience and security - for an immersive tour of a future that we can begin to plan for today.

 Moderator: Mark Pesce, Futurist

 Confirmed Speakers: Stina Ehrensvard, CEO & Founder, Yubico; Sean White, Mozilla

 Bloomberg/Businessweek Senior Executive Editor Brad Stone conducts a live interview with Web Inventor Sir Tim Berners-Lee, examining the key issues facing the future of the Web that will have the greatest impact on individuals, businesses and society.